 So, I started thinking about this concept a little deeper.
 There is so much talk these days about “being in balance,” “living in balance,” creating a “balanced life.”
 I’ve done it myself.

 There are times when balance is good and we want equilibrium.
 A balanced checkbook, on a paddleboard, in half-moon pose, or tree or dancer, or a box jump.

-But when does all the balance we seek start to turn into being STUCK, STALE AND STAGNANT?
+But when does all this balance we seek start to turn into being stuck, stale and stagnant?

 What if the thing that will propel us forward with the most force - getting us where we say we want to go - is to design a state of unbalance, in order to FEEL the flow of the radiant life we seek?
 So we can hit the ball a little farther, hold the pose a little longer, get in one more round, and actually...

 feel ourselves vibrating with life force. happiness. joy.

 So I say screw balance for awhile.
 What makes us feel completely unbalanced?
 What scares us, thrills us, makes us scream with delight?
 That’s where we need to go.

 And if any of these responses pop into our heads:

 It’s just not my personality.
 Story.

 We are believing our excuses more than we are believing in our dreams.